SirTimme/elephas/README.md

 ## Gradle Plugin

-Each subproject implements the `org.example.testing` plugin which itself contains a JUnit dependency for testing.
+> [!NOTE]
+> Each subproject implements the `org.example.testing` plugin which itself contains a JUnit dependency for testing.
 The plugin looks the following:

 ```kt
 plugins {
     java